tahoe-lafs/magic-folder/docs/usage.rst

 .. code-block:: console

-   $ magic-folder --node-device=alice invite magic: bob
+   $ magic-folder --node-directory=alice invite magic: bob

 An invitation code is created using an alias for an existing magic folder (``magic:`` above) and a nickname for the new participant